Chmielna 89: History

-Chmielna 89 was designed by Epstein architecture firm, as an investment of the Cavatina Holding.
+Chmielna 89 was designed by the Epstein architecture firm, as an investment of the Cavatina Holding.
 It was constructed between December 2017 and May 2020.
-The building was originally proposed as a 300-metre-tall skyscraper, that would have been called Kulczyk Tower, and developed Kulczyk Silverstein Properties.
+The building was originally proposed as a 300-metre-tall skyscraper, that would have been called Kulczyk Tower, and developed by Kulczyk Silverstein Properties.
 However, the project did not received permission for construction, and was subsequently abandoned.
-A 79-metre-tell tower was developed instead.
+A 79-metre-tall tower was developed instead.
 In 2019, the project received the International Property Award.
 In 2020, it received the BREEAM certificate.
 The same year, 65% of its ownership was sold to United States-based Madison International Realty.
 It also became headquarters of the PKO Bank Polski.